History of Dehradun: The British Rule in Dehradun

 The British began establishing institutions 1816 onwards.
 The 'Dehra Dun' municipality was established in 1867, and in 1900 railways made its way to Dehradun via Haridwar, which was earlier connected in 1886.

 In 1901, Dehradun had a population of 24,039, and was a district of British India, in the Meerut division of the United Provinces, while the neighbouring town of Rajpur, which lay en route to the hill-station of Mussourie, and from where pure drinking water was supplied to the city through pipes, had a population of 2,900.
 Dehra Dun also emerged as the centre of tea cultivation experiments by the British who thought of developing tea here even before Assam.
 Dehra Dun tea was once famous worldwide.

 During the Second World War the Dehra Dun Central Internment Camp was a major prison camp for detained Germans, Austrians and Italians who were living in or visiting British colonies in Asia at the start of the war.
 Its most famous inmate was perhaps Heinrich Harrer, who after several attempts finally escaped in 1944 with Peter Aufschnaiter and slipped over the mountains into neutral Tibet.
 He recounted his time at the camp in Seven years in Tibet (Rupert Hart-Davis, 1953) and Beyond seven years in Tibet: my life before, during and after.
 (Labyrinth Press, 2007).
 Several German Buddhist monks, including Nyanatiloka, also stayed here.
 The camp was divided into different sections, one for Germans loyal to the Nazi government, one for German communists and others who rejected the Nazi government, one for Italians, and one section for Italian Catholic clergy.

 Dehradun Post-Independence

 Dehradun has expanded as a city post-1947 and got its most iconic and central monument, the Clock Tower, soon after.
 The construction work of the six-faced Clock Tower, also called Ghanta Ghar, began in the year 1948 and its foundation stone was laid by Sarojini Naidu.
-It was built in the memory of local resident Lala Balbir Singh and is hence also named the Balbir Clock Tower.
+It was built in the memory of local resident Lala Balbir Singh Bahadur and is hence also named the Balbir Clock Tower.
 Its construction was completed in the year 1953 and it was inaugurated by the then Railways Minister Lal Bahadur Shastri.
 A commemorative plaque inside the premises of the tower details this history.
 The city became the hub of education and was made the capital of Uttarakhand state in the year 2000.
 It became a part of the Smart Cities Mission with nine smart city projects as a part of its development.